Arvin-Rsl/personal-budget-tracker/README.md

 against static numbers, it models money like physical cash: income flows into an **Unallocated Funds** pool, gets intentionally assigned to category envelopes each month, and every single move is recorded as an auditable ledger entry rather than a silently updated total.

-I built this as a personal project right before starting university.
+I built this as a personal project right before starting uni.
 I wanted to build healthier financial habits, and frankly, I figured: why settle for a boring Excel sheet when I can build something better?
 It turned out to be the perfect opportunity to get my finances in order while diving deep into Flutter, Dart, and sound application architecture.
 I'm sharing it open-source for